 Dose (3m) = Dose (0.5m) * 0.52 / 32= 0.10 * 0.25 / 9 = 0.0028 mSv/hr

 An effective method of protection from gamma radiation is to maintain as great a distance as possible from the source.
-It is good practice to work with radioactive materials at arm’s length, minimising the radiation field to the trunk of the body.
+It is good practice to work with radioactive materials at arm’s length, minimizing the radiation field to the trunk of the body.
 When handling sources of high activity, the use of long-handled tools is required.
 This will reduce exposure to the hands and fingers.
-For high activity sources such as greater than 50 MBq (1.35 mCi) of P-32 in the research laboratory, a whole body and ring TLD dosimeter are required.
+For high activity sources such as greater than 50 MBq (1.35 mCi) of P-32 in the research laboratory, a whole-body and ring TLD dosimeter are required.

-Distance is also very effective in reducing dose received from alpha and beta radioisotopes.
+Distance is also very effective in reducing the dose received from alpha and beta radioisotopes.
 The resulting decrease in dose is even greater than in the case of gamma and X-ray sources due to the absorption of alphas and betas in air.